PTSD Treatment by a Psychologist

 - An industrial accident

 - 80% of people with PTSD have an additional diagnosis

-- 20-30% suffer from Anxiety such as Simple Phobia, Social Phobia or Agoraphobia
+- 20-30% suffer from Anxiety disorders such as Simple Phobia, Social Phobia or Agoraphobia

 - 50% of men and 28% of women meet the criteria for alcohol or substance abuse

-- One study showed that if chronic pain persisted 2 years after an accident, 100% of the victims also had symptoms of PTSD.
+- One study found that if chronic pain persisted 2 years after an accident, 100% of the victims also had symptoms of PTSD

-- Associated with PSTD are high rates of somatic symptoms, impulsive behaviour and impaired relationships leading to high rates of separation and divorce.
+- Associated with PTSD are high rates of somatic symptoms, impulsive behaviour and impaired relationships leading to high rates of separation and divorce

 The National Health and Medical Research Council treatment guidelines state that the recommended first line treatment is trauma-focused therapy.
 Clinical research shows a high level of effectiveness in the reduction of anxiety following this treatment.

-Whilst debriefing – on-site counselling provided very soon after an incident, may not be beneficial, best practice guidelines state that early support and effective treatment in a secure situation is recommended.
+Whilst debriefing – that is, on-site counselling provided very soon after an incident – may not be beneficial, best practice guidelines state that early support and effective treatment in a secure situation is recommended.

-We provide individual assessment and treatment programs suitable for those suffering from a wide range of related disorders including, depression, complicated grief, panic attack, driving phobia, Generalised Anxiety Disorder, motivational interviewing for substance abuse, family therapy and relationship counselling.
+We provide individual assessment and treatment programs suitable for those suffering from a wide range of related disorders including, Depression, complicated grief, panic attacks, driving phobia, Generalised Anxiety Disorder, motivational interviewing for substance abuse, family therapy and relationship counselling.